- Training and education

 Londoners aged 16 to 25 can also benefit from up to six free digital training courses per year as part of the Mayor’s Digital Talent Programme.
 Subject to eligibility, participants can apply for a variety of courses aimed at improving their technical and soft skills.

 London hosts a rich ecosystem of training providers – whatever your employees need to learn can be accessed here.
 FindCourses is a good place to start.
-If digital skills are an issue, organisations like General Assembly and Le Wagon offer programmes to up-skill your existing workforce.
+If digital skills are an issue, organisations like General Assembly, Bayswater College and Le Wagon offer programmes to up-skill your existing workforce.

 Apprenticeships aren’t just for new starters.
 They can train existing employees in the skills your business will need tomorrow.
 You’ll often find that UK government funding can offset the cost, too.